About

 Jeff Leitner

-As Innovator in Residence at the University of Southern California, he developed the nation's first doctorate in social innovation.
+• As Innovator in Residence at the University of Southern California, he designed and launched the nation's doctorate in social innovation.

-As a Fellow at New America, he collaborated with the OECD to develop the first-ever sequence for solving all of the United Nations Sustainable Development Goals.
+• As a Fellow at New America, he collaborated with the OECD to develop the first-ever sequence for achieving all of the United Nations Sustainable Development Goals.

 What People Say